rafifaisalcoding/affiliatemarketingthing/README.md

 This is a personal project.
 In my interests with some experience with affiliate marketing, I have created a website as a "landing page".
 The website is no longer operational, however, people across the Internet may use it as is.
+This is more of a personal project, being my 2nd most ever made project.